 The main source term for the production of H_2SO_4 occurs within cloud droplets, predominately by the oxidation by hydrogen peroxide (H_2O_2) and ozone (O_3).
-Note that each step in this process is pH dependant.
+Note that each step in this process is dependent on the cloud pH.
+In cycle 49R1, the pH used is computed using the aerosol pH as provided by EQSAM4Clim (see below).
+The aqueous chemistry routine thus computes cloud and precipitation pH.
+The latter is also used in the representation of wet deposition (see Chapter 3).
 The reactions involved are: